 The university's information technology office creates a unique student ID when the student initially enrolls at Mercer University to use in the Single Sign-On access point for the learning management system and the use of proctored exams when applicable.
 The university also requires students to create a complex password to access all university systems which they have permission to use.
 This access is granted via Active Directory Federation Services Single Sign-On authenticating against the University's Azure Active Directory instance.
+Multi-factor authentication is also required to access the learning management system.

 Students must use their university username and password credentials to access the learning management system.
-All university applications by which students access course or their own personal information require authentication by their unique student ID and password and use Single Sign On access.
+All university applications by which students access course or their own personal information require authentication by their unique student ID and password and use Single Sign On access with multi-factor authentication.
 The University does not utilize non-SSO managed applications to interact with distance learning students.
 The University's office of Information Technology creates the student ID and manages the Active Directory Federation Services Single Sign-On authentication process.